-The foundation is pioneering a concerted effort to peer-identify and track distinguished satellite infrastructure in geocentric orbit and on/ around other astronomical bodies.
-This inaugural catalogue will serve as a basis for drafting formal international heritage registries and soft-law protection guidelines, as well as to support further space archaeology studies in context with inter-agency debris mitigation guidelines and other principles of environmental/ biohazard management ethics.
-These items of celestial heritage are significant for our cultural landscape insofar as they collectively document the successive historical, technological, political, scientific and philosophical phases of our pioneering space generations in the Anthropocene era and should, therefore, be subject to future conservation provisions in order to safeguard select elements for posterity.
+The foundation is pioneering a concerted effort to peer-identify, and track, distinguished satellite infrastructure in geocentric orbit and on/ around other astronomical bodies.
+This inaugural catalogue will serve as a basis for drafting formal international heritage registries and soft-law protection guidelines, as well as to support further space archaeology studies, in context with inter-agency debris mitigation guidelines, and other principles of environmental/ biohazard management ethics.
+These items of celestial heritage are significant for our cultural landscape insofar as they collectively document the successive historical, technological, political, scientific and philosophical phases of our pioneering space generations in the Anthropocene era and should, therefore, be subject to future conservation provisions in order to safeguard select material elements for posterity.
 In addition to this, several of these documented artefacts also possess direct material relationships with the waste legacies and hazardous substances documented in the After the Horizon research programme.

-As part of these activities, an independent 'Heritage in Space' platform (www.heritagein.space) has been cultivated as an active catalogue and real-time 3D map of multinational objects in Earth orbit and in proximity to other astronomical bodies in order to collate public nominations, memories and oral histories of spacecraft necessary for formally determining the relevance of historical celestial artefacts.
-This registry is developed as a decadal study to document the transient shell of 'significant' artefacts currently residing within extreme environments that regularly intersect protected orbital zones (as defined by inter-agency debris mitigation consortia); regions of LEO and GEO that are essential for sustaining contemporary technological proliferation and scientific study of the Earth system.
+As part of these activities, an independent 'Heritage in Space' platform () has been cultivated as an active catalogue and real-time 3D mapping of multinational objects in Earth orbit and in proximity to other astronomical bodies, in order to collate public nominations, memories and oral histories of spacecraft necessary for formally determining the relevance of historical celestial artefacts.
+This registry is developed as a decadal study to document the transient shell of 'significant' artefacts, currently residing within extreme environments, that regularly intersect protected orbital zones (as defined by inter-agency debris mitigation consortia); regions of LEO and GEO that are essential for sustaining contemporary technological proliferation and scientific study of the Earth system.
 This index will thereafter enable forthcoming multidisciplinary committees to assess whether identified heritage items within these regions may be feasibly preserved in-situ, while minimising the risk of debris accumulation in these vital orbits for the benefit of future space programmes.
-Further Moon, Mars, Venus and Mercury models which document heritage assets on these astronomical bodies are also being developed in order to simply track landing/ impact locations and other anthropogenic contamination sites for future international discussions.
+Further Moon, Mars, Venus and Mercury models, which document heritage assets on these astronomical bodies, are also being developed in order to simply track landing/ impact locations and other anthropogenic contamination sites for future international discussions.